-The Company believes that based on its current cash position, the amendment to the Orion loan, the termination of the Shafter Offtake Agreement and cash generated from the operation of the La Negra mine, that it will have sufficient funds to meet its minimum obligations, including general corporate activities, for at least the next 12 months.
+The Company believes that based on its current cash position, the amendment to the Orion loan, the termination of the Shafter offtake agreement, cash generated from Shafter' surplus mining of equipment and cash generated from the operation of the La Negra mine, it will have sufficient funds to meet its minimum obligations, including general corporate activities, for the next 12 months.
 Liquidity beyond the twelve month period is dependent on the results of the La Negra mine operations and ongoing prices for silver.